Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-6/_posts/2001-01-01-review-arrays.md

 # Review Arrays

-Hopefully by now, you have found arrays to be quite handy.
-Even in your memory game with only 10 values in your array, it would be quite cumbersome if you had 5 variables for your images, another 10 variables for your actual images, etc.  Remember, I could ask you to change your program so that it had like 30 images (15 actual images times 2).
-Yikes.. so many variables if you don't use arrays.
+Hopefully, by now, you have found arrays to be quite handy.
+Even in your memory game with only ten values in your array, it would be quite cumbersome if you had five variables for your images, another ten variables for your actual pictures, etc.  Remember, I could ask you to change your program so that it had like 30 images (15 real images times 2).
+Yikes!
+So many variables if you don't use arrays.

 So, what else can we do with arrays?
-Well, last week, we looked at the **push** function which allowed us to add items to our array.
-It's syntax was like this:
+Well, last week, we looked at the **push** function, which allowed us to add items to our array.
+Its syntax was like this:

 ```html
 <html>